-Campus housing is guaranteed for transfer students who make their $300 Enrollment Fee, and complete the campus housing application by January 8, 2018 for Spring 2018 enrollment, or by June 1, 2018 for fall 2018 enrollment.
-After these respective dates, campus housing will be offered subject to availability on a first-come, first-serve basis.
+Campus housing is guaranteed for transfer students who make their $300 Enrollment Fee, and complete the campus housing application by June 1, 2018 for fall 2018 enrollment.
+After this date, campus housing will be offered subject to availability on a first-come, first-serve basis.
 Students interested in campus housing must complete the online housing application through their "MyESU" portal after they have submitted their $300 Enrollment Fee.

 For more information, please contact the Residence Life & Housing Office at (570) 422-3460 or Residence Life.

 What off-campus housing options are there at ESU for Transfer Students?

 Want to live off-campus, the Office of Residence Life can assist by providing a list of available rental units in the area.
 When local landlords advertise to us that they have apartments/homes/rooms to rent, we compile the list and make it available for interested students.
 Contact the Residence Life & Housing Office at (570) 422-3138 or Off Campus Housing Information.

 I know you need my college transcripts.
 What about high school?